The GeneHome Clinic at Moffitt

 Benefits for referring physicians

 GeneHome serves as a “home base” for referring physicians and cancer specialists, helping to ensure clear communications between the professionals in Moffitt’s care team and community health care providers.
-GeneHome can also help to coordinate complex screening schedules that are often overwhelming to the patients.
+GeneHome can also help to design, plan and coordinate complex screening schedules that are often overwhelming to the patients.
 Patients who carry high-risk cancer mutations are referred to and from GeneHome in a continuous and complete cycle.
 Additionally, Moffitt can support access and referral to recommended screening and preventive treatment services.

 Personalized medicine in hereditary cancer